PerformanC/PerforVNMaker/README.md

 ## License

-PeforVNM is licensed under PerformanC's License, which is a modified version of the MIT License, focusing on the protection of the source code and the rights of the PerformanC team over the source code.
+PerforVNM is licensed under PerformanC's License, which is a modified version of the MIT License, focusing on the protection of the source code and the rights of the PerformanC team over the source code.

 If you wish to use some part of the source code, you must contact us first, and if we agree, you can use the source code, but you must give us credit for the source code you use.